Paper size: Swedish extensions

 The Swedish standard SIS 01 47 11 generalized the ISO system of A, B, and C formats by adding D, E, F, and G formats to it.
 Its D format sits between a B format and the next larger A format (just like C sits between A and the next larger B).
-The remaining formats fit in between all these formats, such that the sequence of formats A4, E4, C4, F4, B4, G4, D4, *H4, A3 is a geometric progression, in which the dimensions grow by a factor $\sqrt[16]{2}$ from one size to the next.
+The remaining formats fit in between all these formats, such that the sequence of formats A4, E4, C4, G4, B4, F4, D4, *H4, A3 is a geometric progression, in which the dimensions grow by a factor $\sqrt[16]{2}$ from one size to the next.
 However, this SIS standard does not define any size between a D format and the next larger A format (called *H in the previous example).

 Of these additional formats, G5 (169 × 239 mm) and E5 (155 × 220 mm) are popular in Sweden and the Netherlands for printing dissertations, but the other formats have not turned out to be particularly useful in practice.
 They have not been adopted internationally and the Swedish standard has been withdrawn.

 The Swedish and German D series basically contain the same sizes but are offset by one, i.e. DIN D4 equals SIS D5 and so on.